arista-eosplus/ztpserver/docs/config_examples.rst

     ---
     - name: standard leaf definition
       definition: leaf_template
-      node: 001c73aabbcc
+      node: ABC12345678
       interfaces:
         - Ethernet49: pod1-spine1:Ethernet1/1
         - Ethernet50:
             device: pod1-spine2
             port: Ethernet1/1

-In example #1, the topology map would only apply to a node with system mac address equal to **001c73aabbcc**.
+In example #1, the topology map would only apply to a node with serial number, the default ID, equal to **ABC12345678**.
 The following interface map rules
 apply:

 -  Interface Ethernet49 must be connected to node pod1-spine1 on port